polkadot-fellows/JIPs/JIP-3.md

     Block Summary
     bool (Last block for the request?)

-## Ticket distribution events
+## Safrole ticket events

-These events concern distribution of tickets for the Safrole lottery.
+These events concern generation and distribution of tickets for the Safrole lottery.

+### 80: Generating ticket

+Emitted when generation of a new Safrole ticket begins.

+    Epoch Index (The epoch the ticket is to be used in) 0 OR 1 (Single byte, ticket attempt number)

+### 81: Ticket generate failed

+Emitted if Safrole ticket generation fails.

+    Event ID (ID of the corresponding "generating ticket" event) Reason

+### 82: Generated ticket

+Emitted once a Safrole ticket has been generated.

+    Event ID (ID of the corresponding "generating ticket" event) [u8; 32] (VRF output)

-### 80: Ticket transfer failed
+### 83: Ticket transfer failed

 Emitted when a Safrole ticket send or receive fails (CE 131/132).